-Although I’ve thoroughly enjoyed playing an active role in our messy play sessions, I have also found it very fulfilling to leave my youngest two to investigate tray contents together, and develop their own games.
+Although I’ve thoroughly enjoyed playing an active role in our messy play sessions, I’ve also found it very fulfilling to leave my 1 year old twins to investigate tray contents together, and develop their own games.

 What can I use for messy play?

 There are plenty of things you can use that you’ll probably already have at home, from dried pasta to oats, with or without some measuring cups to use as scoops and something to contain the mess in – a ‘messy tray’.

 So use whatever you have to hand, but in the meantime keep an eye out for things of interest that you can easily collect.

 How do you set up a messy play at home?

 1. Find the ‘stuff’ for your little one to experiment with